Kiro Gligorov: Macedonia

 He returned to Skopje in 1989.
 In February 1990, he joined the Macedonian Forum for Preparation of a Macedonian National Program.
 Gligorov actively participated in the work of this forum, along with Vladimir Gligorov, which discussed the status of the Yugoslav Federation and the Socialist Republic of Macedonia.
-Following the promulgation of the Declaration of Sovereignty of the State on 25 January 1991 and an initiative by a group of prominent liberal politicians and intellectuals called the "Young Lions", Gligorov was elected as the president of SR Macedonia by a large majority in the Macedonian Assembly on 27 January, succeeding Vladimir Mitkov.
+In a secret vote for the presidency at the parliament on 19 January 1991, he did not receive a two-thirds majority, with the Internal Macedonian Revolutionary Organization – Democratic Party for Macedonian National Unity (VMRO-DPMNE) voting against him and Party for Democratic Prosperity (PDP) abstaining.
+Following the promulgation of the Declaration of Sovereignty of the State on 25 January, an initiative by a group of prominent liberal politicians and intellectuals called the "Young Lions" and the change of VMRO-DPMNE's stance regarding him, Gligorov was elected as the president of SR Macedonia by a large majority in the Macedonian Assembly on 27 January, succeeding Vladimir Mitkov.
 Ljubčo Georgievski, then the leader of VMRO-DPMNE, was elected to serve as the vice president of Macedonia, but he resigned from that position in October 1991, complaining that he and his party were politically marginalised, despite being the largest political faction.
 Gligorov dedicated himself to the realisation of a three-point plan: Yugoslavia's preservation through a peaceful resolution of the crisis; the creation of a parliamentary democracy with the adoption of a new constitution and the promotion of national minorities' rights.

 On 7 March, he entrusted the mandate to Nikola Kljusev to form the first government.
 In the same year, Gligorov along with Alija Izetbegović put forward the idea of a "Yugoslav confederation" (which was strongly supported by the international community), but it was rejected by the other states of Yugoslavia.
 Thus his policy of preserving Yugoslavia as a confederation failed.
 When it became clear that Yugoslavia was being torn apart, Gligorov and the other leaders decided to initiate a referendum for independence on 8 September 1991.
 Many citizens ended up opting for independence, although the referendum was also boycotted by many members of the ethnic Serb and Albanian communities in the country.
 Under his rule, Macedonia became the only state which seceded from Yugoslavia peacefully.
 After independence, he became the first President of the independent and sovereign Republic of Macedonia.
 Afterwards, Gligorov worked towards gaining international recognition of Macedonia.